shruthits02/Python_project/README.md

 - movie_metascores: A list of movie metascores (if available).
 - movie_genres: A list of movie genres.

-## :cinema: Movie Rating statistics Analysis with Visualization :bar_chart:
+##  Movie Rating statistics Analysis with Visualization

 In this analysis, we delve into the distribution of movie ratings for a set of movies.
 We explore the dataset, calculate key statistics, and visualize the distribution to gain insights into how these movies are rated.
 The dataset consists of movie ratings on a scale of 1 to 10, and our goal is to understand the central tendencies and spread of these ratings.